D-LUSiON/angular4-quickstart/README.md

 ### Changes from the original

-This Angular 4 quickstart project is based on the original quickstart project from https://angular.io/ The changes are that the directory structure is different.
+This Angular 4 quickstart project is based on the original quickstart project from [Angular Repository](https://github.com/angular/quickstart.git).
+The changes are that the directory structure is different.
  - All files from "src" folder are refactored to the root folder;
  - The "main.js" is moved to the "app" folder;
  - The TypeScript transpiler now puts the .js and .map files in "app/js";